yyxxx777/qian-agent/README.md

 ---

+## 📜 Open Source Statement
+- **Code**: Licensed under the **MIT License** for maximum freedom of use.
+Free for personal and commercial use, modification and distribution.
+- **Original Design**: All rights reserved for original concepts, architecture ideas and soul fragment system.
+Please credit the source when deriving works.

+---

 ## 🤝 Get Involved

 - 💬 Ideas, suggestions, bug reports: Feel free to open an **Issue** — every single one gets a thoughtful reply
 - ⭐ Support the project: Hit **Star** — that's the biggest encouragement an independent developer can get
+- 📮 Contact: 3048939138@qq.com
 - 📢 A community group will open soon to build the architecture together
 - 🔔 **Watch** the repo to get notified of new versions first